JumiDeluxe/markdown-backup-images/README.md

 positional arguments:
-  inputfile   markdown file which images should be backed up outputfile  filename of new file with replaced image paths path        location of images backup (by default current directory)
+  inputfile   markdown file which images should be backed up outputfile  filename of new file with replaced image paths path        location of images backups

 optional arguments:
   -h, --help  show this help message and exit